radcampaign/allaboveall2020/web/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 You should go to <b>Setup Two Factor</b> Tab and click on <b>Reconfigure</b> to reconfigure 2-Factor with your new phone.

-= How to enable Passwordless login / login without password for a certain role =

-please email us at info@xecurify.com or <a href="https://miniorange.com/contact" target="_blank">Contact us</a>

 = What If I want to use any other second factor like OTP Over SMS, Security Questions, Device Id, etc ? =

 miniOrange authentication service has 15+ authentication methods.One time passcodes (OTP) over SMS, OTP over Email, OTP over SMS and Email, Out of Band SMS, Out of Band Email, Soft Token, Push Notification, USB based Hardware token (yubico), Security Questions, Mobile Authentication (QR Code Authentication), Voice Authentication (Biometrics), Phone Verification, Device Identification, Location, Time of Access User Behavior.
 To know more about authentication methods, please visit <a href="https://miniorange.com/strong_auth" target="_blank">https://miniorange.com/strong_auth </a>.
-If you want to have any other 2-factor for your WordPress site, please email us at info@xecurify.com or <a href="https://miniorange.com/contact" target="_blank">Contact us</a>.
+If you want to have any other 2-factor for your WordPress site, please email us at info@miniorange.com or <a href="https://miniorange.com/contact" target="_blank">Contact us</a>.

 == Screenshots ==